-As the parent of a child attending a school receiving Title I funds you have the right to request information on the qualifications of your child's teacher.
-The information you may request includes the following:
+Parents of a child attending a school receiving Title I funds have the right to request information on the qualifications of assigned teachers and paraprofessionals.
+The information which may be requested is:

-- Whether or not the teacher has met the certification requirements of the state. - Whether or not the teacher is teaching under an emergency or other provisional status. - The bachelor's degree major of the teacher and any other graduate certification or degree held by the teacher in the field or discipline of his or her certificate or degree. - Whether or not the child receives service from a paraprofessional and, if so, his or her qualifications.
+- whether or not the teacher has met the certification requirements of the state. - whether or not the teacher is teaching under an emergency or other provisional status. - the bachelor's degree major of the teacher and any other graduate certification or degree held by the teacher in the field or discipline for the certificate or degree. - whether or not the child receives service from a paraprofessional and, if so, the paraprofessional's qualifications.

-Requests for this information are to be made in writing to your schools principal.
+Requests for this information are to be made in writing to the principal.
 The principal will provide the requested information within 10 working days.

-GRIEVANCE PROCEDURES FOR STUDENTS AND PARENTS/GUARDIANS

-A. STUDENT RIGHT AND RESPONSIBILITY
+GRIEVANCE PROCEDURES FOR STUDENTS AND PARENTS/GUARDIANS A. STUDENT RIGHT AND RESPONSIBILITY